zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 <figcaption><p>*According to the Amazon product pages.<br/>†According to my Github repo.</p></figcaption>
 </figure>

-As you can see in the table above, the EPUB weighs less than the Amazon version, which is interesting because Amazon *starts* with that same EPUB file.
+As you can see in the table above, the EPUB weighs less than the Amazon version, which is interesting because Amazon starts with that same EPUB file.

 Amazon, iBooks and other platforms request authors upload "original, high resolution" files.
 (There are some good reasons to request this.
 There are also some sloppy reasons to request this.)
-Because I'm now distributing the field guide on Amazon and also directly as an ePub, I optimized image files myself before before packing them.
+Because I'm now distributing the field guide on Amazon and also directly as an EPUB, I optimized image files myself before before packing them.
 I need to keep my workflow streamlined:

 1. Keep photo dimensions "small," at 1000px 1:1.
 Again, navigating with my map and compass.
 2. Compress image files using [ImageOptim.](https://imageoptim.com/mac)